EchoVLA: Robotic Vision-Language-Action Model with Synergistic Declarative Memory for Mobile Manipulation: Experiment

-We evaluate EchoVLA on representative RoboCasa tasks including \textbf{PnPCounterToStove}, \textbf{PnPSinkToCounter}, \textbf{TurnOnFaucet}, and \textbf{TurnOnStove}, which involve similar manipulation skills across partially overlapping kitchen scenes.
-For navigation, we use the standard \textbf{NavigateKitchen} task.
-For the \textbf{Mobile Manipulation} setting, we further increase difficulty by initializing the robot far from target objects or adding a follow-up navigation step after completing the initial manipulation (e.g., turn on a stove, then move to another location).

-We compare performance across three task categories: \textbf{(1) Manipulation}, focusing on arm-only actions; \textbf{(2) Navigation}, emphasizing base motion precision; and \textbf{(3) Mobile Manipulation}, involving coordinated base–arm control.
-Across all three categories, we report the \textbf{Success Rate (SR)} as the unified evaluation metric.
-All results are averaged over three random seeds and \textbf{50 evaluation episodes} for statistical robustness.

-Specifically, all results for both \textbf{Manipulation and Navigation} tasks and \textbf{Mobile Manipulation} tasks are now unified and summarized in Table~\ref{tab:manip_nav}.
-This consolidated presentation highlights the performance differences across task categories and emphasizes the increased difficulty inherent in mobile manipulation tasks.
+We evaluate \textbf{EchoVLA} against representative baselines including BC-T~\cite{bct}, Diffusion Policy~\cite{chi2024diffusionpolicy}, DP3~\cite{yang2024diffusion3d}, $\boldsymbol{\pi}_{0.5}$~\cite{pi052025}, and WB-VIMA~\cite{jiang2025behaviorrobotsuitestreamlining}.
+The evaluation spans four core tasks in the RoboCasa simulator: PickPlaceCounterToStove, PickPlaceSinkToCounter, TurnOnSinkFaucet, and TurnOnStove.
+To assess \textbf{Mobile Manipulation}, we introduce additional challenges by initializing the robot at a distance from targets or requiring follow-up navigation post-manipulation.

+Performance is analyzed across three categories: (1) \textbf{Manipulation} (arm-only), (2) \textbf{Navigation} (base precision), and (3) \textbf{Mobile Manipulation} (coordinated control).
+We report the \textbf{Success Rate (SR)} averaged over three random seeds and 50 evaluation episodes per task.
+These findings are consolidated in Table~\ref{tab:manip_nav}, highlighting the inherent difficulty of coordinated mobile manipulation.
 The results in Table~\ref{tab:manip_nav} reveal several important observations: